tablexi/nucore-open/doc/HOWTO_related_repos.md

 When merging in changes from the open source repo, differences in `scehma.rb` and `Gemfile.lock` tend to be the trickiest to resolve.
 Run `bundle` and `rails db:migrate` locally to ensure any conflicts have been resolved as expected.

+Before merging “latest from open” PRs, make sure that the related PR against nucore-open has deployed successfully.

 ## Squash vs Merge

 *The `bin/merge_describer` script only describes commits which include the parenthesized branch number.*